Skip to main content

 Result

 The output shows the confidence scores for various vehicle-accessories.
-Each score indicates the likelihood that a particular accessory is present on the vehicle.
-In this case, only "Low profile wheels" has a score above 0.5, specifically 0.948039949, showing that the model is highly confident this accessory is present.
-All other accessories have scores below 0.5, indicating low confidence in their presence.
+Each score represents the model's confidence that a specific accessory is present on the vehicle.
+In this example, both "Bike Rack" and "Antenna" have high confidence scores of 0.94895 and 0.95575, respectively, indicating the model is very certain these accessories are present.
+All other accessories have scores below 0.5, suggesting low confidence in their presence.

 Processed-Vehicle-Attributes